amilochau/core/README.md

 ---

-### Up-to-date web applications (ASP.NET Core 6.0)
+### Web applications (ASP.NET Core 6.0)

-*Up-to-date web applications* are new applications that use the most recent versions of Microsoft frameworks.
+*Web applications* are new applications that use the most recent versions of Microsoft frameworks.
 One complete sample is proposed to help you interface these applications with Milochau.Core libraries:

 - `Milochau.Core.AspNetCore.ReferenceProject` is an application written with ASP.NET Core 6.0 framework

-Up-to-date web applications must install the `Milochau.Core.AspNetCore` package:
+Web applications must install the `Milochau.Core.AspNetCore` package:

 ```ps
 Install-Package Milochau.Core.AspNetCore